 Like a kid, I went to every balcony, public space, every stair, and every mezzanine – soaking up all the details, textures, and colors that make up this remarkable space.
 It instantly became my favorite place to be in Reykjavik.

 An Encounter with Birds

-The Climax of a Perfect Introduction to Nature
+The Climax of a Perfect Introduction to Icelandic Nature

-The quad tour started like any other, with a proper safety introduction and gear up.
+The quad tour started like any other, with a proper safety introduction and gear-up.
 This is Iceland, so warm clothing is always recommended.
-I was the only one on my tour, so I had the freedom of choosing my pace.
+I was the only one on my tour, so I had the freedom to choose my pace.
 I chose adrenaline!

 And yes, Reykjavik was just the tip of the Iceberg, but what a wonderful tip it was.

 Essential Info: Logistical Tips and Tricks to Book your Trip